composewell/streamly/docs/Developer/Data.Scanl.md

 There are strict variants of these like scanl', monadic variants like scanlM', variants where we use the first input as accumulator like scanl1' .

-## Scanl Module Name
+## Scan and Fold Modules

+* The core scan module representing a stateful transformation or state machine without emitting an initial or terminal value is to be named as `Scan`.
+* The `Scanl` type and module is a further specialization of the `Scan` type which adds an emission of an initial value to the state machine.
+* The Fold type is exactly the same as the `Scanl` type except that it does not emit any intermediate values.
 * Since there is no Foldr, the fold module was named Fold.
-* Currently there is an inconsistency because fold module is called `Fold` and the scan module is called `Scanl`.
-Either the fold module should be `Foldl` or the scan module should be `Scan`.
-* There is not going to be a Scanr as well so the scan module could have been named just `Scan`, but it was probably a consistency mistake to not name it that.

-We could rename it now or live with it.
-Let's live with it, not a big deal.
+Ideally it can be called `Foldl` to mirror the `Scanl` naming.
+But we are not going to change it now.

 ## Where the runners live